vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - The synchronization is based on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.

+- About the synchronization topology, Nebula Graph:

-- Nebula Graph does not support synchronizing from one primary cluster to multiple secondary clusters.
+  - Does not support synchronizing from multiple primary clusters to one secondary cluster.

+  - Supports chained synchronization.
+For example, from cluster A to cluster B, and then cluster B to cluster C.

 - The synchronization is implemented asynchronously, but with low latency.